kul-fgfpgwas/rep-cookbook/README.md

         b.
 Zero samples set to “0”, non-zero samples set to “1” to for a test of presence vs absence
     - Lude Franke meta analysis pipeline.
    The Rscript “fgfp_gwas_cookbook_help.R” is provided to assist in transformation of the taxa abundance and alpha-diversity data.
 Steps:
-      1. Identify the taxa with >=5% of samples with zero-values.
+   - Identify the taxa with >=5% of samples with zero-values.
-         a.
-While the above step would be the typical procedure we would like for you define the same taxa that we did as the hurdle taxa.
+     - While the above step would be the typical procedure we would like for you define the same taxa that we did as the hurdle taxa.
 These taxa are listed in the file “TaxaNamesHurdleOnly.txt”.
-         b.
-Define these as hurdle taxa
+     - Define these as hurdle taxa
-         c. create a binary variable for these taxa
+     - create a binary variable for these taxa
             i.
 0 = 0
             ii. !0 =1
-         d. create zero-truncated abundance data for these taxa
+     - create zero-truncated abundance data for these taxa
             i. all zero values are turned to NA and all non-zero values are treated as normal.
-      2. All remaining abundance data (both non-hurdle and hurdle-truncated abundance data) are rank normal transformed and log2 transformed
+   - All remaining abundance data (both non-hurdle and hurdle-truncated abundance data) are rank normal transformed and log2 transformed
-         a.
-Rank normal transformation: completed with the rntransfrom() function from the GenABEL package
+     - Rank normal transformation: completed with the rntransfrom() function from the GenABEL package
-         b.
-Log2 transformation: all 0 values are turned into NA, effectively performing a truncation of zero values just as done in the hurdle step.
+     - Log2 transformation: all 0 values are turned into NA, effectively performing a truncation of zero values just as done in the hurdle step.
-      3. Residualize RNT and LOG2 data
+   - Residualize RNT and LOG2 data
-         a.
-Fit a linear model in R, or your favorite programing language, setting the abundance values as the response and the following variables as explanatory variables.
+     - Fit a linear model in R, or your favorite programing language, setting the abundance values as the response and the following variables as explanatory variables.
             i.
 Top 10 PCs
             ii.
 Sex, age
             iii.
 Study specific batch variables, such as plate, processing date, etc..
-         b.
-Extract the residuals of the fitted model
+     - Extract the residuals of the fitted model
-         c.
-Take care to return NAs for those samples that were already NAs.
+     - Take care to return NAs for those samples that were already NAs.
 This is done to maintain order and structure in the data file for the association analysis

 3. Perform the association in SNPTEST:
    a.
 Construct the .sample file for SNPTEST that includes all of the